AnthonyEdmonds/govuk-laravel/docs/forms.md

 Ensure you provide an exit from the loop using the `skippable` functionality.

+### Withs

+Some questions require additional information to be passed to the blade.

+You can override the `withs` method to provide a keyed array, where the key is the name of the variable on the blade.

 ## Routing

 A route macro is provided to handle all forms.
 Add the following to your `routes/web.php` file: